 connectaction is used to establish a WebSocket connection for sending the call media to your app, which then sends it to the analytics engine.
 Your application may then send the results of the analysis, such as sentiment or call hints to the agent to some widget on your agent's screen.
 You could embed this widget in your contact center user interface or use it in a standalone application:

-The Vonage Voice API enables you to easily record the conversation or a part of the conversation, depending on your call flow and the use case.
+The Vonage Voice API enables you to record the conversation or a part of the conversation with minimal effort, depending on your call flow and the use case.
 Because you can record across multiple channels, the audio file can be further processed by various analytics services.
 Check our detailed tutorial to learn how to transcribe the recording using Amazon Transcribe.